What causes pelvic pain?

 Did you know that one in seven women suffer from chronic pelvic pain?
-If you are currently seeking treatment for pelvic pain, you are not alone.
+If you are currently seeking treatment, you are not alone.
 Chronic pelvic pain is a disorder that is far more likely to affect women than men.
 It is a condition or number of conditions that can be related to one or more factors affecting the reproductive or other internal organs.

 - Pelvic exam: A pelvic exam can help to reveal if there are abnormal growths, pelvic floor problems, infections or tenderness.